Polesskoe offensive

-The Polesskoe offensive operation (Russian: Полесская наступательная операция, Polesskaya nastupatelnaya operatsiya), known on the German side as the Battle of Kovel (German: Schlacht um Kowel), was a World War II Soviet offensive operation, launched by the 2nd Belorussian Front at the junction of Army Group South and Army Group Center, with the goal to strike deep into the flank and the rear of Army Group Center.
-It was part of a greater Dnieper-Carpathian strategic offensive on the right-bank Ukraine.
+The Polesskoe offensive operation (Russian: Полесская наступательная операция, Polesskaya nastupatelnaya operatsiya), known on the German side as the Battle of Kovel (German: Schlacht um Kowel), was a major Soviet offensive operation, executed in the Polesie region between 15 March and 5 April 1944.
+Launched by the newly activated 2nd Belorussian Front, the offensive targeted the strategic rail hub of Kovel, located at the boundary line of the German Army Group Center and Army Group South.
+The primary strategic objective was to bypass Kovel, secure a path toward Brest, cut the Brest–Kovel highway, and threaten the deep rear of Army Group Center.
+It was part of a greater Dnieper-Carpathian strategic offensive.

-The offensive started out successfully, with the Red Army forces penetrating the German defenses in depth and pushing them back towards the then Polish city of Kovel, a key town declared to be a fortress (Festung) by the Germans, which was encircled by Soviet units on 18 March 1944.

-The German High Command, recognizing the danger to the rear of Army Group Center and the possible consequences of the fall of Kovel Garrison, took energetic measures to reinforce this sector.
-All told, between March–April 1944, the Germans transferred 9 divisions (including 2 panzer), 1 heavy panzer battalion and 2 StuG Assault Gun brigades from the main front of Army Group Center to its far right flank located deep in the rear of the army group, as well as 1 panzer division from Poland.
+The offensive started out successfully, with the 2nd Belorussian Front advancing 30–40 kilometers during the first four days of the offensive, crossing the Stokhod and Turya rivers.
+As a result, the German forces were pushed back towards the then Polish city of Kovel, a key town declared to be a fortress (Festung) by the Germans, which was encircled by Soviet units on 18 March 1944.
+The German High Command, recognizing the danger to the rear of Army Group Center and the possible consequences of the fall of Kovel garrison, took energetic measures to reinforce this sector.
+All told, between March–April 1944, the Germans transferred 9 divisions (including 2 panzer), 1 heavy panzer battalion and 2 StuG Assault Gun brigades from the main front of Army Group Center, which was protruding far to the east, to its far right flank located deep in the rear of the army group.
+Additionally, elements of the 5th SS Panzer Division Wiking, which was refitting west of Kovel after the breakout from the Korsun-Cherkassy pocket the previous month, were transferred for the relief operation.